 Verify the Microphone is Properly Connected

-The most overlooked cause of detection issues is a loose or incorrect connection.
-Therefore, before anything else, make sure the microphone is firmly plugged in.
+A loose or incorrect connection is the most overlooked cause of detection issues.
+Before anything else, make sure the microphone is firmly plugged in to rule out this simple fix.

-• Built-in laptop mic – No connection needed, but check nothing is blocking the mic pinhole
+- Built-in laptop mic – No connection is needed, but check that nothing is blocking the mic pinhole

-Once the connection is confirmed, proceed with the steps below.
+Once you confirm the connection, proceed with the diagnostic steps below.

-Before diving into fixes, verification of the detection status saves time.
-In addition, the system might recognize the device but show it as disabled or disconnected.
+Before diving into fixes, verifying the detection status saves time.
+In some cases, the system might recognize the device but show it as disabled or disconnected, which is a different problem than a missing driver.

 Step 1: Right-click the speaker icon in the system tray